 Beyond the Professoriate Community Members attend events like this for free each month and access replays free for two weeks.
 Ready to launch your next great career?
 Join the Online Career Hub for PhDs.

-Love research?
-Don't Miss Out on a Career in Research Admin
+Love Research?
+Don't Miss Out on Careers in Research Administration and Development

 Lisa Rumiel, PhD, offers a deep-dive into careers for PhDs in research administration and development.
 Lisa is the Manager of Research Priorities and Strategic Partnerships in the Faculty of Liberal Arts & Professional Studies at York University.
 She earned her PhD in History from York University in 2009.
 After completing a two-year postdoc at McMaster University, she moved into research administration in 2013.
 She held a number of positions providing administrative project support, as a grant facilitator, a strategic and institutional research specialist, and an awards and nominations specialist prior to her current job at York.

 While research does not always revolve around money, research administration heavily involves the procurement of funds to carry out research in a variety of settings.
 Research administrators often divide this larger mission into two separate but interrelated periods: the pre-award period and post-award period.
 PhDs know that grant applications feature many intricate steps.
 Before the award can be granted, research administrators work to administer internal and external research grants, develop proposals and budgets, and navigate proposal submission platforms.
 After the award is granted, research administrators find themselves managing research project finances, research ethics, internal controls and compliance, as well as knowledge mobilisation.